TutsWiki/source/content/java/postgresql.md

 Java Database Connectivity (JDBC) is the standard API that enables Java applications to connect with the various databases.

-- It provide the methods to connect with the databases and execute queries on them which includes queries to get, add, remove, and modify data in a database.
+- It provides the methods to connect with the databases and execute queries on them which includes queries to get, add, remove, and modify data in a database.
 - JDBC is database-independent and uses vendor-specific drivers to connect with databases.
 - JDBC also provides a JDBC-to-ODBC bridge to communicate with databases with ODBC.

-For the following content, you are expected to have a basic knowledge of the Java and DBMS.
+For the following content, you are expected to have a basic knowledge of Java and DBMS.

 ## How to use JDBC

-To use JDBC, the user should have database with a user which have sufficient privilieges on that database.
-JDBC also needs that user's name and password to create connection with Database.
+To use JDBC, you should have a database with a user which have sufficient privileges on that database.
+JDBC also needs that user's name and password to create a connection with the database.

 ### Example
 ```terminal